 Can Pet Turtles Recognize Owner’s Voice?

 Some turtle parents swear by this, but this is highly unlikely.
-Turtles heavily rely on smell and sight to communicate with the owner or fellow turtles.
+Turtles heavily rely on smell and sight to communicate with their owner or fellow turtles.

-So, if you see your turtle responding to your when you speak to it, it’s probably because they see you or recognize your smell.
+So, if you see your turtle responding to your when you speak to it, it’s probably because it can see you or recognizes your smell.

 However, we can’t rule out that they can or cannot spot certain vibrations and sounds.